 Everybody likes free stuff.
 Giving your customers free samples along with their purchase makes them feel that you value them.
 It is also a great way to introduce them to the rest of your products.

 Another way to go about this is to offer products with very low pricing where you don’t make a margin or a product for the price of shipping.
 Just make sure that the free product you offer encourages them to buy more of it or of other of your products that go along well with it.

 Ten plus one may seem like a deal for B2B transactions, but if a product is perishable or needs frequent replacement, it might just work for retail.
 The idea behind this is to still make people feel that they get something for free.
 The key to making such an offer is that the products already have good profit margins to continue earning despite your free offer.

 There is a sad feeling whenever a coupon expires, and you’re not able to use it.
 It feels like it was potential money gone to waste.
 Very few people would want to pass up a chance to make use of a coupon, especially if it’s expiring soon!

 Just like flash deals, expiring coupons give customers a sense of urgency.
 It’s like an offer that goes away soon, so they need to take the opportunity to buy something, even though they never even intended initially to shop.

 If you look hard enough, you’ll notice that most of the things you see on your social media news feed are things that you’d most likely want to see.
 They are things that connect to the things you’ve previously read, seen, bought online, or clicked on.
 In essence, they are the things that you’ll most likely click on too.

 The same principle applies to eCommerce.
 Personalizing your buyers’ recommendations is like offering up a roster of things that have a better chance of catching their eye.
+Smart merchandising also greatly improves product visibility.
+As the store owner, you can optimize conversion rate through specific conditions that trigger automatically.
 The great news about this tactic is that you can apply it to other marketing strategies such as email, ads, and onsite.